-A habitable room is defined in the Toronto Municipal Code Chapter 629, Property Standards as: A room in a dwelling designed and lawfully used or capable of being lawfully used for living, sleeping, cooking or eating.
+A habitable room is defined in the Toronto Municipal Code Chapter 629, Property Standards (Article 629-25) as: A room in a dwelling designed and lawfully used or capable of being lawfully used for living, sleeping, cooking or eating.

 The maximum number of persons living in a habitable room cannot exceed one person for each nine square metres of habitable room floor area.